charancust/Music-Genre-Classification-using-Machine-Learning/README.md

 # Music-Genre-Classification-using-Machine-Learning
-This project involves on training various Machine Learning models to classify the genre of music using python.
+This project involves training various Machine Learning models to classify the genre of music using python.

 ## Abstract: